supermonteiro/vuechallenge1/README.md

 - Code style and cleanliness
 - Performance
 - Short explanation paragraph: please briefly explain the thought process behind your work.
+A: First, I tried to connect to the api and check its response.
+Then I started working the actual functions i would use, and created the index.html and .js for it.
+I wish I could have done more in these 3 hours.

 #### Bonus
   - Document your code